Massage Licensing Program

 - Anatomy & Physiology: This subject investigates the structure and function of the body including the systems of the body and the functions of the organs and glands, as well as the various parts of the skeletal and muscular systems.

 - Pathology: This subject explores the signs and symptoms of common diseases and abnormalities of the various body systems, as well as the relationship of massage to various diseases-including when massage should and should not be used.

-- Kinesiology: This subject covers body movement and how and where muscles, bones, tendons and ligaments interact to create movement at the joints
+- Kinesiology: This subject covers body movement and how and where muscles, bones, tendons and ligaments interact to create movement at the joints.

-- Ethics: This topic covers the therapeutic relationship of the massage therapist and client/patient, human behavior, communication skills, professional boundaries, standards of ethical practice, and state laws and rules related to massage and health care ethics.
+- Ethics: This subject covers the therapeutic relationship of the massage therapist and client/patient, human behavior, communication skills, professional boundaries, standards of ethical practice, and state laws and rules related to massage and health care ethics.

 - Student Clinic: This subject facilitates the integration and application of knowledge by providing a real-world environment for students to practice their new skill set.